 In the 2004 film it's explained how Madame Giry came to know and unofficially 'work' for the Phantom; when she was a teenager and he was presumably around ten, she helped him to escape from a travelling fair where he was abused and exhibited as a human oddity, and showed him a place to hide in the opera house.

-The 25th anniversary performance at the Royal Albert Hall also expands upon the Phantom's backstory, incorporating elements of it from the novel— Madame Giry claims to have seen him in a freakshow in a traveling fair several years before, where it was said that he was formerly a torturer for the Shah, and that she later heard he had escaped.
+The 25th anniversary performance at the Royal Albert Hall, which features several parts of the original libretto that usually aren't performed, expands upon the Phantom's backstory, incorporating elements of it from the novel.
+Madame Giry claims to have seen him in a freakshow in a traveling fair several years before, where it was said that he was formerly a torturer for the Shah, and that she later heard he had escaped.
 She recognized him as the Phantom by his eyes.

 Age Cut: Raoul, Mdme.
 Giry, and both The Phantom and Christine in the 2004 movie.